 Toys are important for mental stimulation and happiness!
 We suggest toys with a squeaker in them, because dogs go wild for a good squeaky toy!
 If you have a very young puppy, you’ll also want to purchase chew toys since they’ll be teething.
 A chew toy will help to prevent them from chewing other things in your home such as your chair legs or your couch!
-Healthy teething is part of taking care of a new puppy.
 Overall, we believe eco-friendly toys are the way to go.
 If you can, you should try to purchase non-toxic products without dangerous chemical additives that could harm your puppy.
-Toys that are made with eco- friendly stuffing are also a great means of taking care of a new puppy while making the environment happy.
-You can find some here via Greenwell Pet.
+Toys that are made with eco- friendly stuffing are also a great way to make your dog and the environment happy.
+You can find some here!

 Making sure you have dog food is kind of a no-brainer, we know-- but just remember: you can’t feed your puppy adult dog food!
 Their digestive systems simply aren’t ready for it yet.
 Additionally, we know your pup will likely want to eat the entire bag on contact, but everything in moderation.
 We also recommend keeping the food behind a closed door.
 It can be overwhelming making sure you choose the best food for your dog.
 We like this article from Fetch by WebMD on what to look for when deciding.

-Eco-friendly grooming products are not only new puppy must haves that are good for your dog-- but good for the environment, too.
-Organic shampoos and conditioners free of parabens and sulfates, healthy skin and coat chews, brushes made of all-natural components, and organic allergy sprays for itchy skin are great for taking care of a new puppy.
-We love all-natural grooming products such as ones by Kin + Kind and these CBD infused shampoos by Petals and Tails!
+Eco-friendly grooming products are not only good for your puppy-- but good for the environment, too.
+Organic shampoos and conditioners free of parabens and sulfates, healthy skin and coat chews, brushes made of all-natural components, and organic allergy sprays for itchy skin are great places to start!
+We love all-natural grooming products such as ones by Natural Dog Company and ShinyPaw.

 Food and water bowls will establish a space for your dog to eat their meals without being disturbed.
 It’s also a great training opportunity to discourage them from begging for human food-- just make sure you don’t offer them scraps from the table!
 (We know it’s hard-- those big puppy eyes are hard to resist!).

 Poo bags are quintessential to owning a dog at any age.
 It’s important to clean up after your pup when they poo to be a conscientious neighbor.
-If your dog is going potty on their DoggieLawn, you’ll want to pick that up with poo bags as well (you’ll receive a complimentary roll of poo bags with your first order to get your started!).
-We love bio-degradable poo bags such as these ones by PoopBags or these flushable ones by Doodie Flush!
+If you're using a pet potty in your home, such as Bark Potty, you should also be sure to pick up the poo!
+Every Bark Potty comes with a complimentary roll of compostable poo bags built right in!
+If you need extra, you can grab a box of these compostable poop bags by DoggieLawn here!

 READY TO MAKE THE FIRST STEP TOWARDS BEING THE PERFECT PET PARENT?